johnallanach/snippets/README.md

 # snippets
-small pieces of code for learning and to make life easier
+small pieces of code for learning